 Research and Publications for Douglas Allen

-In recent years, most of my publications have been in two areas: first, phenomenology of religion, in general, and the phenomenology of Mircea Eliade, in particular; second, various peace and justice topics, in general, and the philosophy of Mohandas (Mahatma) Gandhi, in particular.
+As can be seen from the CV on the Biography page, Allen’s major areas of research specialization are Phenomenology (especially Phenomenology of Religion); Eastern Philosophy and Religion (especially Hinduism and Buddhism), the phenomenology of Mircea Eliade; the philosophy of Mahatma Gandhi, Marxism and Political Philosophy (especially Karl Marx); and Comparative East-West Philosophy and Religion.
+In recent years, most of Allen’s publications have been in two areas: first, phenomenology of religion, in general, and the phenomenology of Mircea Eliade, in particular; second, various peace, nonviolence, and justice topics, in general, and the philosophy and practice of Mohandas (Mahatma) Gandhi, in particular.

 Douglas Allen is often recognized as one of the world’s leading scholars in the phenomenology of religion and the philosophy of Mahatma Gandhi.
 He knew Mircea Eliade very well and has authored four books on Eliade and the phenomenology of religion, including Structure and Creativity in Religion: Mircea Eliade and New Directions (Mouton, 1978) and Myth and Religion in Mircea Eliade (Routledge, 2002).